Create a Website Account - Manage notification subscriptions, save form progress and more.

 The Brownsburg Fire Territory charges for emergency medical services and can bill your insurance directly.
 See EMS Billing page for more information.

 If you have reason to believe that a person is setting or has just set a fire, call 9-1-1 immediately.
 Be prepared to describe the suspect, including physical features and clothing.

-Registration for 2022-2023 school year will begin June 27th.
-Please check back to this page for an updated registration link!
-To get started, visit our registration portal and create an account.
-After signing in, look under the Activities tab, select PEAK, and choose your preferred payment option by clicking “Add to Cart” and “Enroll Now.”
+To get started, visit our website and simply create an account (for mobile users view the full site).
+After signing in, look under the activities tab, select Camps, and choose your preferred location and payment option by clicking “Add to Cart” and “Enroll Now”.
 Participants must be registered prior to using our services.
 If your child is not registered at the time of drop-off, please be prepared to make a payment on site via debit/credit card or check!

 Fill out a refund request.

 All participants are required to complete this form prior to participating in the PEAK program.
 If you need additional help, contact the ePACT Network Customer Service Line at 1-855-773-7728.

 Don't be caught in the dark - carry a flashlight with you.